 Living an active life in the FishHawk Ranch community is possible at every turn.
-With 25 miles of trails, we can choose a different course every day, whether on bike or on foot.
-Our neighborhood parks and pools are located a short distance from every home, with a variety of places to play, workout and swim.
+With 25 miles of trails, we can choose a different course every day, whether on wheels or on foot.
+Our neighborhood parks and pools are located a short distance from every home, with a variety of places to play, workout, and swim.

 Thousands of our trees have been preserved throughout the 1,300 acres of restored and preserved wetlands and wildlife habitats.
 In fact, our trails were carefully designed to minimize the impact on existing plants and wildlife.